ncordon/math-notes/README.md

 # License

 All the code is licensed in GPL3.
-I intend to make all content CC licensed.
+I intend to make all content Creative Commons licensed.
+You're free to share and adapt my work as long as you do it under the following terms of the CC license:

+* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+* NonCommercial — You may not use the material for commercial purposes.

+* ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 # Language